BChan26/u5_redux_actions_types/README.md

 In redux actions are functions that provide a type and a payload, these functions are used to update our state.
 Redux uses the types to track which and any change was performed at any given time.

-We `dispatch` actions from our components.
-By importing our our actions into the component we want to use them in.
+We `dispatch` actions from our components by importing our actions into the components we want to use them in.

 Heres an example of an action: